Guilds & Groups

 Sharing knowledge and skills and enjoying the companionship of other knitters is what TKGA offers you.
 Join one of 250 local chapters, or consider starting a chapter in your community.
 In addition to local chapter activities, TKGA National offers:

-- Cast On Magazine — free with membership
+- Cast On Magazine — a quarterly digital magazine with patterns and technical articles

 - Master Knitting Program to evaluate your knitting skills for members only

-- Members Only Section on the TKGA web site including free patterns
+- Members Only Section on the TKGA web site including access to 10 years of techical articles and patterns

 CGOA is a not-for-profit educational organization dedicated to promoting the art of crochet.
 CGOA provides a forum through which crocheters of all levels can learn and share in an environment that provides education, network resources and a national standard to for quality, art and skill of crochet.
 Here are some of the benefits of membership in the Crochet Guild of America: